vennarshulytz/gitary/src/features/add-initial-indexed-db-space/readme.en.md

 1. **Create Notes**: Right-click in the file tree to create new Markdown files
 2. **Use Excalidraw**: Create `.excalidraw.json` files to start drawing
 3. **Use Draw.io**: Create `.drawio` files to create professional diagrams (flowcharts, UML diagrams, etc.)
+4. **Use Mind Map**: Create `.mindmap.json` files to create mind maps with node editing and drag-and-drop layout
-4. **AI Diagram Generation**: Open AI assistant in Excalidraw, describe in natural language to generate diagrams
+5. **AI Diagram Generation**: Open AI assistant in Excalidraw, describe in natural language to generate diagrams
-4. **Global AI Assistant**: Click the AI icon in the sidebar for intelligent help anytime
+6. **Global AI Assistant**: Click the AI icon in the sidebar for intelligent help anytime
-5. **Connect Git Repository**: Check "Connect-Git-Repository.md" to learn how to connect GitHub/Gitee
+7. **Connect Git Repository**: Check "Connect-Git-Repository.md" to learn how to connect GitHub/Gitee

 ## 📚 More Documentation